 Farming, gardening, solar and all the off-grid mentality may prove to be better for the planet and your family than most folks want to admit.
 Some of those stories from the Great Depression revolve around the ones who survived only because they were self-sufficient.

-It doesn’t take much to start.
-Flower pots in the house can produce food as easy as flowers.
+It doesn’t take much to start. (see for yourself) Flower pots in the house can produce food as easy as growing flowers.
 A small garden plot doesn’t take much more effort than a manicured lawn.

 Your personal health